openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhdd_0_0.md

 The brightness channel allows to control the brightness of a light.
             It is also possible to switch the light on and off.

 The ```switch_dimmer1``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Electric meter (kWh) 1

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts) 1

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Binary Sensor 2

-Indicates if a sensor has triggered
+Indicates if a sensor has triggered.

 The ```sensor_binary2``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.